BNSC1/android-notes/README.md

 `SideEffect`: publish Compose state to non-compose code

+`rememberCoroutineScope`: obtain a composition-aware scope to launch a coroutine outside a composable

+### State:

 `produceState`: convert non-Compose state into Compose state

 `derivedStateOf`: convert one or multiple state objects into another state